Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/Repo-info.png)

-- Fork the repository into the CloudLabs provided GitHub account.
+- Fork the repository into the CloudLabs-provided GitHub account.

     ![](../../media/Fork-repo.png)

-### Open Visual Studio and Clone Repository
+### Open Visual Studio and Clone the Repository

-- Launch Visual Studio and click on ""Clone Git repository".
+- Launch Visual Studio and click on "Clone Git repository".

    ![](../../media/Clone-Git-repo.png)

-- Enter the Git Repository URL and click enter
+- Enter the Git Repository URL and click Enter

     ![](../../media/URL-Repo.png)